POLPETTE AKA MOM’S MINI MEATBALLS

 WHAT KIND OF MEAT DO I USE TO MAKE POLPETTE?

 When we’re feeling fancy, we use a mixture of ground pork and ground veal.
 However, sometimes we opt to use just pork.
 You can use one over the other, too, if you prefer.
-And while you can obviously make a good meatball with ground chicken, beef or turkey, I honestly (or my Mama might kill me!) wouldn’t recommend it for this recipe.
+And while you can obviously make a good meatball with ground chicken, beef, or turkey, I honestly (or my Mama might kill me!) wouldn’t recommend it for this recipe.
 Pork and veal will give you the tastiest, juiciest results!

 CAN I BAKE INSTEAD OF FRY?

 For sure!
-(I enjoy this method sometimes) Just lay them out on a rimmed baking sheet and bake in a 350° oven for 25-30 mins, flipping halfway through.
+(I enjoy this method sometimes) Just lay them out on a rimmed baking sheet and bake in a 350°F oven for 25-30 mins, flipping halfway through.
 PRO TIP: Make the meatballs slightly bigger if you are intending to bake them.

 HOW DO I STORE LEFTOVER POLPETTE?